cocos/cocos-docs/en/editor/animation/animation-curve.md

 # Editing Animation Curves

-We have created a basic animation in previous sections of this documentation.
+Basic animations were created in the previous sections of this documentation.
 However, sometimes it is necessary to implement __easing effects__, such as __EaseInOut__ between two __key frames__.
 How is this achieved in the **Animation** panel?

 __First__, __two unequal key frames__ need to be created on a track, such as __two key frames__ on position, from __0,0__ to __100,100__.